BOARD OF DIRECTORS

 Vice-Chair

-Bill currently serves as Montana State Director for The Wilderness Society.
-Bill previously served for over four years as the Executive Director of the Bob Marshall Wilderness Foundation and prior to that over 12 years as the Founding and Executive Director of the Southern Appalachian Wilderness Stewards.
+Bill is the co-host of The Wild Idea podcast, and co-founder of Wild Idea Media.
+Bill previously served as for over four years as the Montana State Director for The Wilderness Society and Executive Director of the Bob Marshall Wilderness Foundation and prior to that over 12 years as the Founding Executive Director of the Southern Appalachian Wilderness Stewards.
 He comes to NWSA having deep connections and passion for wilderness and for the work of NWSA.
 He served as NWSA Board chair during the early years of the organization and was instrumental in helping to shape the organization as it transitioned to hiring its first contracted staff member, Randy Welsh.

 Contact Bill at [email protected]